locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/spex-comparison.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/spex-comparison.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:

 - "What is an industry for which I can find solid examples of specifications?"
 - "Please generate some typical specifications for products/services in [this industry]."